Andrew Friedman: Los Angeles Dodgers

 The Dodgers opted not to spend big money on any outside free agents after the 2016 season, and instead re-signed their own three notable free agents: Rich Hill, Kenley Jansen, and Justin Turner.
-The 2017 Dodgers opened the season 35-25, but then won 44 of their next 51 games.
+The 2017 Dodgers opened the season 35–25, but then won 44 of their next 51 games.
 Friedman's front office was again aggressive at the non-waiver trade deadline, trading for right-handed starting pitcher Yu Darvish and left-handed relievers Tony Watson and Tony Cingrani.
-The Dodgers won their 5th straight NL West title and advanced to the World Series for the first time since 1988.
-They fell to the Astros, who were later found to have illegally stolen signs during the regular season and postseason, in 7 games.
+The Dodgers won their fifth straight NL West title and advanced to the World Series for the first time since 1988.
+They fell to the Astros in seven games.
 Baseball America recognized their efforts by naming the Dodgers as its 2017 Organization of the Year, honoring the team for its success from top to bottom.

-In 2018, Friedman's Dodgers overcame a slow start and eventually won their 6th straight division title, after defeating the Rockies in a 1-game playoff.
+In 2018, Friedman's Dodgers overcame a slow start and eventually won their sixth straight division title, after defeating the Rockies in a one-game playoff.
 Friedman was aggressive at the trade deadline once again, acquiring Manny Machado to bolster the lineup following a season-ending injury to Corey Seager.
-The Dodgers won their second consecutive National League pennant, but again fell in the World Series, this time to the Red Sox in 5 games.
+The Dodgers won their second consecutive National League pennant, but again fell in the World Series, this time to the Red Sox in five games.

 In 2019, the Dodgers won their seventh straight NL West title and fourth under Friedman's leadership.
 Despite winning a franchise record 106 games, the Dodgers fell to the eventual World Series champion Nationals in 5 games during the NLDS.
-During the 2019-2020 off-season, Friedman and the Dodgers traded for All-Star outfielder Mookie Betts, while subsequently signing him to the largest contract he has given out - a 12 year, $365 million deal.
+During the 2019–2020 off-season, Friedman and the Dodgers traded for All-Star outfielder Mookie Betts, while subsequently signing him to the largest contract he has given out—a 12 year, $365 million deal.
 The 2020 Dodgers went 43-17 during the COVID-19 shortened regular season and would go on to win their first World Series in 32 years against his former club, the Tampa Bay Rays, in six games.
 He was selected as the winner of the MLB Executive of the Year Award.
 Baseball America also selected him the Executive of the Year and named the Dodgers the Organization of the Year for the second time in four seasons.
+From 2021-2023, Los Angeles would continue their regular-season success, but went home early each of these seasons, including winning just one postseason game in 2022 and 2023.